sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 # the data is abbreviated in this example
 ```

-**Step 3**: Configure the TLS settings on your Ingress by adding the following variables under the [BUILD CONFIGURATIONS](kustomize/index.md#build-configurations) section:
+**Step 3**: Configure the TLS settings of your Ingress by adding the following variables to your [buildConfig.yaml](kustomize/index.md#buildconfig-yaml) file:

 - **TLS_HOST**: your domain name
 - **TLS_INGRESS_CLASS_NAME**: ingress class name required by your cluster-issuer